Something broke between February and August 2025, and I have receipts.

 Some researchers estimate that by 2026, over 90% of online content will be AI-generated or AI-influenced.
 Which means model collapse is only going to accelerate.

-Practically speaking, here’s how AI model collapse affects the work you’re doing today:
+Practically speaking, here’s how AI model collapse changed the work I do today:

-Question AI-generated research.
-User personas, competitive analysis, market research — if AI generated it, verify it against real human sources.
+User personas, competitive analysis, market research — if AI generated it, I verify it against real human sources.

-Diversify your reference sources.
 Don’t just pull inspiration from Pinterest, Dribbble, or Behance anymore.
-Those platforms are increasingly polluted with AI-generated work.
+Those platforms are increasingly polluted with AI-generated work that looks good in thumbnails but falls apart under examination.

-Save your old AI outputs.
-If you generated something with AI a year ago and it was good, save it.
-The same prompt today might give you worse results due to AI degradation.
+If I generated something with AI a year ago and it was good, I save it.
+The same prompt today might give worse results due to AI degradation.

-Here’s what I’ve started doing in my own work to minimize the impact of AI model collapse:
+Here’s what I actually do now to minimize the impact of AI model collapse:

 1. Use AI as a Starting Point, Never an Endpoint